Helias of Cologne

-Helias of Cologne, Irish abbot and musician, died 1040.
+Helias of Cologne (died 1040) was an Irish abbot and musician.

 Background

 Helias was a native of what is now County Monaghan, apparently been a monk at the monastery of Muckno which is now the parish around the town of Castleblayney.
 Trithemius states that he led "a most austere life, and was on that account an object of hatred to wicked men, who feared his reproof."

 Cologne

 Helias was elected abbot of Great St. Martin Church, Cologne, in 1015.
 In the same year, he became ruler of St. Pantaleon's; both monasteries would remain under his rule till his death in 1040.

 He was a "bosom friend and counsellor" of St. Heribert, Archbishop of Cologne.Heribert died in 1021.
 Heribert's biographer Landberth wrote about his death: "when this illustrious prelate felt his end approach, he sent for his beloved Helias, who prepared him for death, and administered to him the Sacrament of Extreme Unction, and all the final consolations of the Church."

 Helias was succeeded by Mariolus or Molanus, who died in 1061.